Wayne B. Phillips: Post Test career

 Philips went on to score runs for South Australia until the early 1990s.
 He concentrated on batting although he occasionally returned to wicketkeeping.

+In October 1986 Allan Border hinted that Phillips might be able to force his way back into the ODI side that summer saying "I think Wayne's batting is dangerous at the best of times."

+Phillips scored 116 and 70 for South Australia against the touring English side but told the press, "I'm a long way off getting back in the test team."
+Phillips also made 81 against Queensland, and 148 against New South Wales.

 In March 1987, he batted in partnership of 462 runs with David Hookes against Tasmania, setting an Australian record for the highest first run partnership.
 Phillips scored 213 not out.
-The runs were scored in 299 minutes off only 84.3 overs He also scored a century against the visiting English side.
-Despite this, he was not recalled to the national side.
+The runs were scored in 299 minutes off only 84.3 overs He then scored 75 off 43 balls in South Australia's victory of Tasmania in the McDonald's Cup.
+Despite this, he was not recalled to the national side, in tests or ODIs.

+In June 1987 Phillips told South Australian selectors he was willing to wicketkeep again.
+Phillips scored 75 against the touring New Zealanders and 126 against Victoria.
+South Australia made the McDonalds Cup final again (losing to NSW).
+Phillips made 669 runs at 37.16.

-In 1988–89 he scored 129 runs at 18 for South Australia and was dropped to make way for Darren Lehmann.
+In 1988–89, returning to specialist batting again, Phillips scored 129 runs at 18 for South Australia and was dropped to make way for Darren Lehmann.
 In 1989–90 he captained Sturt to the Adelaide District Championship.

-In 1990–91 he was recalled to the South Australian side after two seasons.
+In 1990–91 Phillips was recalled to the South Australian side after two seasons.
 He played for South Australia in one dayers as a wicketkeeper.